ProvidersJamie L. Vittum, AUD, CCC-A, FAAA

 There are tests available to allow ear hearing testing at any age.
-You should have a baseline audiogram completed if it’s been more than five years since your most recent hearing test or screening, or if you suspect recent change in your hearing or balance.
+You should have a baseline audiogram completed if it’s been more than five years since your most recent hearing test or screening, or if you suspect a recent change in your hearing, tinnitus, or balance.

 How often should I have a hearing test?

-Have your hearing tested as soon as possible if you experience sudden onset hearing loss.
-If you have a known hearing loss or past ear surgery, have your hearing tested every 1-2 years.
-Typically, most adults should have a hearing test every 2-5 years.
+- If you have a known hearing loss or past ear surgery, have your hearing tested every one to two years.

 What types of hearing tests do you perform?